roderickperez/open-DARTS/paper.md

 Different grid types supported by openDARTS are useful for different applications:
 - structured grid - for teaching
-- radial grid?
+- radial grid
 - corner-point geometry - for industry-related applications
-- unstructured grid - for modelling of flow with complex geometries, discrete fracture networks and core scale laboratory experiments
+- unstructured grid - for modelling of flow with complex geometries, discrete fracture networks and core scale laboratory experiments.

 openDARTS uses Finite Volume Method for space and Fully Implicit Method for time discretization.
 There are two-point and multi-point flux approximations implemented in openDARTS.